 - Business cards

 - Shipping and handling charges and constraints

 - Case studies

 - Photos of yourself, staff and location

 - Transcripts of interviews

 - Industry recognition

-28. By now, you should have a clear picture of your website and your customers in mind.
+28. By now, you should have a clear picture of your website, your message flow and fulfilling your customers information needs.
 Next we need to identify and develop the keywords to use in your content to best position your web site in the search engines.